lord84-os/lord84/README.md

 ## How to build

-First run `make dependencies` to build Limine and Flanterm
+First run `make dependencies` to clone and build Limine and Flanterm

 Then run `make all` - make sure to adjust the `CC`, `AS` and `LD` flags to match your cross-compiling toolchain